daneroo/mirawatt-client/README.md

 # Mirawatt Client

+The new php client `php/feedJSON.php` now conforms to the mirawatt-api.
+It omits the feed level stamp,value. it adds sensorId array, and values are presented as an array of length1.

-## Initial pump from mysql repo
+## deploy php bridge from imetrical mysql.
-Reproduce feds.php for JSON.
+  Reproduce feeds.php for JSON. (green/scalr-utils/php/feeds.php)

   scp -p php/feedsJSON.php cantor:/var/www/iMetrical/
   # or